 Smoking and exposure to secondhand smoke have contributed to 150,000 and 73,000 deaths from pneumonia in this age group, respectively.

-The PCV vaccine is given to children under 24 months old.
-According to a study by Cheryl Cohen et al. (2017), PVC13, the current recommended PCV vaccine version, has 85% effectiveness against invasive infections caused by the specific strains the pneumococcal strains included in the vaccine formulation.10
+The PCV vaccine is given to children younger than 24 months.
+According to a study by Cheryl Cohen et al. (2017), PVC13 – the currently recommended PCV vaccine version – has 85% effectiveness against invasive infections caused by the specific strains the pneumococcal strains included in the vaccine formulation.13

-Hib immunizes children against Haemophilus influenzae type b, a leading cause of meningitis in children that is also responsible for around 2% of pneumonia deaths in under-5s.
-In 2015 there were around 0.9 million cases Hib-related pneumonia globally.
-Hib immunization provides around 70% protection against Hib-related pneumonia and 84% protection against meningitis in children.13
+Hib immunizes children against Haemophilus influenzae type b, a leading cause of meningitis in children that is also responsible for around 2% of pneumonia deaths of children younger than five years.
+In 2015 there were around 0.9 million cases of Hib-related pneumonia globally.
+The Hib immunization provides around 70% protection against Hib-related pneumonia and 84% protection against meningitis in children.16

-According to Laura Lamberti et al. (2013), pneumonia mortality of children in developing countries who are not breastfed in the first 5 months of their lives is 15 times greater than those who exclusively received their mother’s milk.14 As the map shows, the number of infants who are exclusively breast fed is still low.
-Globally, an estimated 41% of infants were exclusively breastfed in 2017.15
+According to Laura Lamberti et al. (2013), pneumonia mortality of children in developing countries who are not breastfed in the first 5 months of their lives is 15 times greater than those who exclusively received their mother’s milk.17 As the map shows, the number of infants who are exclusively breast fed is still low in many countries.
+Globally, an estimated 41% of infants were exclusively breastfed in 2017.18

 Due to the lack of resources, in places where pneumonia cases are most common, a quick diagnosis for the cause of disease is not always possible.
-Given the potential high risk of death from untreated pneumonia, the World Health Organisation (WHO) recommends antibiotic treatment depending on the disease symptoms and its severity before the cause of disease is available.
-Amoxicillin, ampicillin and gentamicin are the most commonly used antibiotics to treat pneumonia.19 20
+Given the potential high risk of death from untreated pneumonia, the World Health Organisation (WHO) recommends antibiotic treatment depending on the disease symptoms and its severity before the cause of disease is known.
+Amoxicillin, ampicillin and gentamicin are the most commonly used antibiotics to treat pneumonia.22 Antibiotics are a relatively cheap and effective treatment, a course of amoxicillin costs less than 50 cents.
+23 24

-During pneumonia, alveoli in the lungs get filled with pus and fluid, which prevents oxygen from being transferred to blood.
-Consequently, a condition known as hypoxaemia — the lack of oxygen – can develop.
-When a child with pneumonia develops hypoxaemia the risk of dying increases five-fold.21 Treatment with oxygen therapy (supplying oxygen-enriched air to the patient)22 is one way to mitigate hypoxaemia.23 A study from Papua New Guinea has shown that oxygen therapy can reduce the risk of death from severe pneumonia by 35%.
+A study from Papua New Guinea has shown that oxygen therapy can reduce the risk of death from severe pneumonia by 35%.
 However, the need for a specialist equipment to diagnose and treat hypoxaemia still poses a substantial barrier in low-resource settings.
-Since 2017, the WHO includes oxygen in its List of Essential Medicines.24 Improved access to oxygen could save the lives of 120,000 children annually.25
+Since 2017, the WHO includes oxygen in its List of Essential Medicines.28 Improved access to oxygen could save the lives of 120,000 children annually.29

 There are a number of ways we could reduce the number of children dying from pneumonia, including eliminating the major risk factors such as undernutrition and air pollution, and providing better access to treatment.

-Streptococcus pneumoniae is the leading cause of pneumonia in children under 5 — it was responsible for 52% of all fatal pneumonia cases in children in 2016.26 Pneumococcal vaccines are vaccines that target S. pneumoniae bacteria.
+Streptococcus pneumoniae is the leading cause of pneumonia in children under 5 — it was responsible for 52% of all fatal pneumonia cases in children in 2016.30 Pneumococcal vaccines are vaccines that target S. pneumoniae bacteria.
 Here we look at their effectiveness and how we can maximise the number of children they save.

 Since the World Health Organisation (WHO) started recommending including pneumococcal vaccines in national immunisation programmes for children in 2007, there has been a progressive increase in the number of countries using the vaccine.
 You can see the uptake in the vaccine across the world using the ‘play’ button on the map below.

 In 2018, less than half (47%) of one-year-olds in the world received the full course of pneumococcal vaccination.
-This means that 55 million children who could be protected by the vaccine are still waiting for it — an appallingly high number for a vaccine that not only protects from pneumonia, the leading cause of childhood death, but also a range of other diseases (as we’ll discuss below).
-27
+This means that 55 million children who could be protected by the vaccine are still not vaccinated against it — an appallingly high number for a vaccine that not only protects from pneumonia, the leading cause of childhood death, but also a range of other diseases (as discussed below).31

 There are two types of pneumococcal vaccines available: conjugated polysaccharide pneumococcal vaccine (PCV) and non-conjugated polysaccharide pneumococcal vaccine (PPSV).
-Both vaccines are designed to elicit immune responses against multiple serotypes of pneumococcus, which are defined by the different immune responses to the sugars found on the bacterial surface.29 To be broadly effective, the vaccines need to protect against a certain number of these pneumococcal serotypes but it is not necessary to include all possible serotypes because only a limited subset is responsible for 70%-80% of invasive pneumococcal disease.30 However, as we’ll discuss later, this variety of different pneumococcal serotypes is important to keep in mind because as vaccine coverage increases we may see a replacement of the vaccine-included serotypes with the less dominant ones, which will mean new vaccine versions will be required.
+Both vaccines are designed to elicit immune responses against multiple serotypes of pneumococcus, which are defined by the different immune responses to the sugars found on the bacterial surface.33 To be broadly effective, the vaccines need to protect against a certain number of these pneumococcal serotypes, but it is not necessary to include all possible serotypes because only a limited subset is responsible for 70%-80% of invasive pneumococcal disease.34 However, as we’ll discuss later, this variety of different pneumococcal serotypes is important to keep in mind because as vaccine coverage increases we may see a replacement of the vaccine-included serotypes with the less dominant ones, which will mean new vaccine versions will be required.

-While there are two types of pneumococcal vaccines available, for children under two years old only the conjugated (i.e. PCV) vaccines are recommended because the non-conjugated versions (i.e. PPSV) are not effective at such a young age.31
+While there are two types of pneumococcal vaccines available, for children under two years old only the conjugated (i.e. PCV) vaccines are recommended because the non-conjugated versions (i.e. PPSV) are not effective at such a young age.35

-But given the high burden of pneumococcal diseases, even at high prices, PCV vaccines are considered to be cost-effective, with an estimated return of investment in low- and middle-income countries of around 3.38
+But given the high burden of pneumococcal diseases, even at high prices, PCV vaccines are considered to be cost-effective, with an estimated return of investment in low- and middle-income countries of around 3.42

-Which non-vaccine serotypes are in individual countries, it may affect the potential for vaccine’s impact.
-However, not all countries collect data on serotype distribution to be able to assess this impact.39 40 41 Notably, since the PCV vaccine was introduced, there has been a rise in pneumococcal invasive disease incidences caused by the less common serotypes.
-This suggests that, by reducing the prevalence of vaccine-included serotypes, the vaccine unintentionally provides space for non-vaccine serotypes, against which it works less well.42 This means that if the serotype formulation of PCV is not continually reevaluated, over time its effectiveness may decrease.
+Which non-vaccine serotypes are most common in a particular country, may affect the potential for a particular vaccine’s impact.
+However, not all countries collect data on serotype distribution, and an assessment of the potential impact is therefore compromised.43 44 45 Notably, since the PCV vaccine was introduced, there has been a rise in pneumococcal invasive disease incidences caused by the less common serotypes.
+This suggests that, by reducing the prevalence of vaccine-included serotypes, the vaccine unintentionally provides space for non-vaccine serotypes, against which it works less well.46 This means that the vaccine’s effectiveness may decrease over time, if the serotype formulation of PCV is not continually reevaluated.
 In the future, new versions of pneumococcal vaccines may be needed that work better independently of the bacterial serotype.
-Such vaccines are already in development.43 44
+Such vaccines are already in development.47 48

 Pneumonia is an infection of the lower respiratory tract that can be caused by multiple microbial pathogens.

 By far the most common cause of pneumonia in unvaccinated children is an infection by a bacterium called Streptococcus pneumoniae, simply referred to as pneumococcus.
-The Global Burden of Disease (GBD) study from 2018 has estimated that pneumococcus was responsible for 52% of fatal pneumonia cases in children in 2016.48
+The Global Burden of Disease (GBD) study from 2018 has estimated that pneumococcus was responsible for 52% of fatal pneumonia cases in children in 2016.49

 Other pathogens which cause pneumonia in children are Haemophilus influenzae type b, respiratory syncytial virus (RSV), and the influenza virus.
-Each of these pathogens was responsible for less than 4% of lethal pneumonia cases in 2016.49 Despite being minor causes, it’s important to continue developing treatments against these pathogens; they will become increasingly important as vaccination coverage for the most common causes increases.
-According to a study by Katherine O’Brien et al. (2019), when children are routinely vaccinated with pneumococcal and Hib vaccines, as many as 62% of pneumonia cases are caused by viral pathogens such as RSV.50
+Each of these pathogens was responsible for less than 4% of lethal pneumonia cases in 2016.50 Despite being minor causes, it’s important to continue developing treatments against these pathogens; they will become increasingly important as vaccination coverage for the most common causes increases.
+According to a study by Katherine O’Brien et al. (2019), when children are routinely vaccinated with pneumococcal and Hib vaccines, as many as 62% of pneumonia cases are caused by viral pathogens such as RSV.51